nuxencs/seasonpackarr/README.md

 - smart mode and fuzzy matching
 - Discord webhook and notification levels
 - log level
-- Prowlarr backfill connection, request spacing, and schedule
+- Prowlarr connection, shared request spacing, and RSS interval

 These settings configure components that start once and require a restart: